 On October 7 of 2020, bitcoin prices were $10,923.
-A year later, bitcoin was trading at all-time highs near $62,000 before falling by 70% from November highs and 58% YTD.
+A year later, bitcoin was trading at all-time highs near $62,000 before falling by 74% from November highs to the end of 2022.
 Prior to a fourth-quarter 2020 boom, bitcoin had been stuck in the mud for years after peaking above $19,000 in December 2017.
 Many investors had given up on it as a hedge against stock prices, the dollar, and other currencies.

 Over the long term, the bitcoin trend is undoubtedly up.
 But as it was in December 2017, the cryptocurrency is undeniably volatile, and its peaks tend to be followed by sharp declines.
 So that begs the question: is bitcoin a good long-term investment?
 Or is it only useful as a short-term momentum play in brief, exhilarating bursts?